robertorcosta/azure-docs.pt-br/articles/virtual-machines/troubleshooting/remote-tools-troubleshoot-azure-vm-issues.md

 ms.devlang: azurecli
 ms.date: 01/11/2018
 ms.author: delhan
-ms.openlocfilehash: fab1e0b6f3b01446baed974b4be9b7295af4f837
+ms.openlocfilehash: 3f028431fcd4b338d2e610ce1828a02b753c4d32
-ms.sourcegitcommit: 827248fa609243839aac3ff01ff40200c8c46966
+ms.sourcegitcommit: 8cf199fbb3d7f36478a54700740eb2e9edb823e8
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 11/07/2019
+ms.lasthandoff: 11/25/2019
-ms.locfileid: "73749725"
+ms.locfileid: "74483707"
 ---
 # <a name="use-remote-tools-to-troubleshoot-azure-vm-issues"></a>Use ferramentas remotas para solucionar problemas do VM do Azure

-Ao solucionar problemas em uma máquina virtual do Azure (VM), você pode se conectar à VM usando as ferramentas remotas discutidas neste artigo em vez de usar o protocolo RDP.
+When you troubleshoot issues on an Azure virtual machine (VM), you can connect to the VM by using the remote tools that are discussed in this article instead of using the Remote Desktop Protocol (RDP).

-## <a name="serial-console"></a>Console Serial
+## <a name="serial-console"></a>Console serial

-Use o [Console Serial da Máquina Virtual](serial-console-windows.md) para executar comandos na VM remota do Azure.
+Use a [serial console for Azure Virtual Machines](serial-console-windows.md) to run commands on the remote Azure VM.

 ## <a name="remote-cmd"></a>CMD remoto